-I loved these so much that I have even used them to hold onto my summer dresses for as long as possible.
-Team gorgeous cotton dresses and silky slips with a pair of knee-high Western boots (maybe even throw on a knit over the top) and they’ll let you hang onto your summer wardrobe for another month at least.
+I loved these so much that I’ve even used them to hold onto my summer dresses for as long as possible.
+Team gorgeous cotton dresses and silky slips with a pair of knee-high Western boots (maybe even throw on a knit over the top) and you can hang onto your summer wardrobe for another month at least.

 3. Cowboy Boots for the evening

 Since cowboy boots aren’t the most glamorous shoes, it’s hard to feel dressed up for the evening with them.
-Except for the mighty great Magda Butrym pointed booties.
-Made with luxe black suede leather, super high heels and clip-on pearl embellished broaches, these boots add that much-needed touch of playfulness.
+Except for these Magda Butrym pointed booties.
+Made with luxe black suede leather, super-high heels and clip-on pearl embellished broaches, these boots add that much-needed touch of playfulness.

 4. Print Paired with Print

 As we all know, animal print is quite literally everywhere right now.
 Yes, a pair of cowboy boots is a great way to subtly opt into the snake print trend, but what’s even better is to wear them with even more animal print.
-I wore my Zara snake-print boots (which I love for their square-shaped toe) with my favourite pair of snake-print jeans.
-You will want to keep the rest of your look low key here.
+I wore my snake-print Zara boots (I love their square-shaped toe) with my favourite pair of snake-print jeans.
+You will want to keep the rest of your look low-key here.
 Go for a plain white tee on top.

 5. Knee-Highs Worn Under Dresses